FOUR MONTHS LATER...

 The girl managed to flicker her eyelids, imitating a nod.

-A squeal of tires and a shriek of the emergency lights as we peeled out of the neighborhood, bound for the emergency room.
+A squeal of tires and a familiar shriek of the emergency lights as we peeled out of the neighborhood, bound for the emergency room.
 I continued applying gentle pressure to the girl’s head.
-She simply watched me with fear in her eyes.
+She focused on me with concern and questions in her eyes.

 A tiny hand reached up to touch my face but didn’t quite make it, so I met it halfway and grabbed onto it with my own, which was heartbreakingly larger.
 I couldn’t cry for her benefit.
-That took effort.

 “I’m talking to you.
 Hello?”

-He looked over at me, annoyed I was ignoring his question, but I hadn’t heard a word he’d said because I was busy staring at the little girl’s eyes.
+He looked over at me, annoyed I was ignoring his question, but I hadn’t heard a word he’d said because I was busy staring at the girl’s eyes.
 They looked different, something didn’t feel right.
 I squeezed her little hand which was still in mine.
 It felt limp, lifeless and so small.

 The story doesn’t really start here, but by now I've realized nothing ever really does.

 It's closing time at the Buena Park Kmart store.
 It’s a large department store—presumably one of the core stores where they shoot commercials or train new employees in a dingy little conference room behind the swinging black "Employee Only" door.